Kenhasteandersen/NUMmodel/README.md

 # NUMmodel
 Reference implementation of the **Nutrient-Unicellular-Multicellular** modelling framework.
-The model is described in: Serra-Pompei et al (2020): [A general size- and trait-based model of plankton communities](https://www.researchgate.net/publication/346939727_A_general_size-_and_trait-based_model_of_plankton_communities).
+The model is described in: Serra-Pompei et al (2020): [A general size- and trait-based model of plankton communities](https://www.researchgate.net/publication/346939727_A_general_size-_and_trait-based_model_of_plankton_communities "Available on Researchgate").
 Progress in Oceanography (189) 102473.

 The core library is written in fortran90 and is interfaced from matlab.
-Most of the modules are also written in matlab, so compilation of the fortran code is not needed - but it speeds up most calculations by a factor 10.
+Most of the modules are also written in matlab so compilation of the fortran code is not needed - but it speeds up most calculations by a factor 10.

 ### Compiling
 Use the makefile in the Fortran directory.
 Edit the compiler and flags to suit your operating system and compile.
 Compile by writing: `make lib`.